 Mother knows best!
 Or at least we think so.
 There’s no doubt that moms can have a significant impact on how we develop our own styles.
-This Mother’s Day, the Homemakers team is celebrating by reliving some of the smartest, most memorable or just plain funniest stories and advice about interior design and home décor we’ve gotten from our mothers.
+This Mother’s Day, the Homemakers team is celebrating by reliving some of the smartest, most memorable or just plain funniest home decor and interior design lessons, stories and advice we’ve gotten from our mothers.

 Don’t miss another post!
 Be the first to know about the latest furniture trends, home solutions and new additions to our showroom.
 Subscribe to Hm etc. today!